 Start typing in the search bar and results appear instantly.
-Keyword search matches against four fields: name, job title, department, and email address.
+Search matches against four fields: name, job title, department, and email address.

 The search is a substring match, which means you do not need to type the full name.
 For example, typing smi will match “John Smith”, “Smithson”, and “Asmita Patel”.
 It is also case-insensitive, so engineering and Engineering return the same results.